MattiaSilvestri/cfetch/README.md

 ```

 The program requires a compiler that supports C++17 or higher to work properly.
-If you're using GCC, C++17 features are supported from GCC 5.
+If you're using GCC, C++17 features are supported by default from GCC11.
 To check the
 version you are currently using, run:

 ``` sh